Opposition to withdraw Dáil ‘pairing’ arrangements in row over ‘dangerous’ speaking rights plans

 A row is rumbling on over Government efforts to carve out specific speaking time for a small group of Independent TDs led by Michael Lowry.
 Photograph: Sam Boal/Collins Photos

-Opposition parties have agreed to withdraw co-operation with the Government on facilitating absences of Ministers from the Dáil as the row over speaking rights continues.
+Opposition parties have agreed to withdraw co-operation from the Government on facilitating absences of Ministers from the Dáil as the row over speaking rights continues.

-Fiery exchanges took place in the Dáil as ill feeling grows between Government and Opposition over the impasse, with a proposal for a resolution acceptable to all sides dubbed a “con”.
+Fiery exchanges took place in the Dáil as ill feeling grows over the dispute.

 READ SOME MORE

-It was agreed at Thursday morning’s meeting that the Opposition would withdraw pairing – an arrangement that sees their TDs agree not to participate in Dáil votes to allow for a Minister or Government TD’s absence from the Chamber, including for reasons of official business abroad.
+In response they agreed on Thursday to withdraw pairing – an arrangement in which TDs agree not to participate in Dáil votes to allow for a Minister or Government TD’s absence from the Chamber, including for reasons of official business abroad.

 The long-running speaking row dispute centres on Government efforts to carve out specific speaking time for a small group of Independent TDs led by Michael Lowry who support the Coalition.

-Sinn Féin justice spokesman Matt Carthy warned of the Government move on speaking rights that “this isn’t going to fly.
-The combined opposition will fight this every step of the way.”
+Sinn Féin justice spokesman Matt Carthy warned that the Government move on speaking rights “isn’t going to fly” and said the opposition “will fight this every step of the way”.

-The Tánaiste however staunchly defended the move and hit out at the Opposition for refusing to grant pairs for when Government TDs are away on official business.
+Mr Harris defended the Coalition’s plans and hit out at the Opposition for refusing to grant pairs when Government TDs are away on official business describing this as “utterly childish”.

-“What you have done in opposition today is utterly childish because when it has never been more important for Government ministers to go abroad and represent this country on trade talks, on tariff talks, on Ukraine, on the Middle East, an issue you say you care about.
+“It has never been more important for Government ministers to go abroad and represent this country on trade talks, on tariff talks, on Ukraine, on the Middle East,” he said.

 Social Democrats TD Gary Gannon accused the Government of taking “the nuclear option” and claimed the offer to bring a solution acceptable to both sides was another “con”.

-Mr Harris said “we’re talking about eight minutes twice a week where Government backbench TDs and Independent TDs who aren’t aligned being allowed to raise a questions on behalf of their constituents”.
+Mr Harris said “we’re talking about eight minutes twice a week where Government backbench TDs and Independent TDs who aren’t aligned [are] being allowed to raise questions on behalf of their constituents”.

 Cormac McQuinn